Steve Bellán

-Esteban Enrique Bellán (/es/; October 1, 1849 – August 8, 1932) was a Cuban professional baseball third baseman, shortstop, center fielder and manager.
+Esteban B. Bellán Hart (/es/; October 1, 1849 – December 23, 1891) was a Cuban professional baseball third baseman and manager.
 He is credited as the first Latin-American individual to play professional baseball in the United States, for six seasons: three in the National Association of Base Ball Players (NABBP) from 1868 to 1870, and three in the National Association of Professional Base Ball Players (also known simply as the National Association, or NA), from 1871 to 1873.

 The Havana-born Bellán studied at the first and second divisions of St. John's College in the Bronx (the modern Fordham Preparatory School and Fordham University, respectively) from 1863 to 1868.
 It was during his Fordham years that he acquired the English diminutive "Steve" that would follow him throughout his professional career in the United States.
 Arriving at Fordham, Esteban joined the Second Division baseball team, the Live Oaks, possibly having been exposed to the game back home in Cuba by American sailors.